Uberi/speech_recognition/README.rst

 See `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for information about installing languages, compiling PocketSphinx, and building language packs from online resources.
 This document is also included under ``reference/pocketsphinx.rst``.

-You have to install Vosk models for using Vosk. `Here <https://alphacephei.com/vosk/models>`__ are models avaiable.
+You have to install Vosk models for using Vosk. `Here <https://alphacephei.com/vosk/models>`__ are models available.
 You have to place them in models folder of your project, like "your-project-folder/models/your-vosk-model"

 Examples
 --------